Table of Contents

-- Resources for the Immigrant Community During COVID-19 (United We Dream): Information on immigration court closures, healthcare access, communicating with loved ones
+- Coronavirus Resource Hub for the Immigrant Community (United We Dream): Information on immigration court closures, healthcare access, communicating with loved ones

 - COVID-19 & Immigrant Communities: Your Questions Answered (National Educational Association): Advice on various issues facing immigrants, including health care access, unemployment benefits, immigration bureaucracy and detention, with special focus on DACA (Deferred Action on Childhood Arrivals) recipients.

 - The Impact of COVID-19 in Undocumented and Immigrant Communities (Communication Workers of America – CWA): Information on immigrant workers' rights, including health care access and countering anti-Asian stigma.

 - Resources for Immigrants, Parents and Educators During COVID-19 Crisis (The Immigrant Learning Center): Information on health, financial, legal and employment services, as well as learning activities for homeschooling.

 - How to Support Immigrants In the U.S. During the Coronavirus Pandemic (Teen Vogue): Article on various activist campaigns to get people released from immigration detention, expose ICE abuse, counter anti-immigrant rhetoric.